mlflow/mlflow/docs/source/projects.rst

 creates a Kubernetes Job that uses this published image and runs the MLflow project on kubernetes.
 A brief overview of how to configure and use this feature is as follows:

-In project folder you need to create a ``backend_config.json`` with the follwing attributes:
+In project folder you need to create a ``backend_config.json`` with the following attributes:

 .. code-block:: json